solarslurpi/GrowBuddies/docs/wiring.md

 - One man's voyage through the JST jungle:  [JST Connector Crimping Insanity](https://iotexpert.com/jst-connector-crimping-insanity/) .

-## Wiring GrowBuddy Components Together
+## Wiring growBuddy Components Together

 I ended up getting pre-crimped JST PH (2mm between pins...small but not that small) and SH (1 mm between pins.. smallest).
 I noticed at least one of the comments expressed outrage in the high price and we should just all crimp the wires ourselves.
 I guess we could.
 But it would take too much practice so in my equation, the extra money was well worth the time savings.
 - [pre-crimped STEMMA/JST PH 2.0 cable kit](https://amzn.to/3SLurIX) from Amazon.